 It doesn’t matter if your car is a Nissan, Chevy, or Audi, Bosch has the perfect pad.
 The efficiency is even greater when pairing their pads to other Bosch brake parts.

 Utah-based brake giants Hawk Performance have a hard-earned reputation for some of the best street performance brakes on the market.
 You’ll commonly find their pads on Infiniti, Mazda and similar street performance cars, but they’re also a staple also on the race track.

-Pad models such as the HB370F.559 HPS offer great bite with less dust and noise than most competitors.
+Pad models such as the HB370F.559 HPS offer good bite with less dust than some competitors but since they are performance pads, they might not be as quiet as your stock brake pads.
+But, a bit of extra noise is not necessarily a sign of bad brake pads.
 When you need a brake pad that gives you maximum performance power, Hawk Performance products should be at the top of your list.

 If you own a Ford, chances are you have encountered Motorcraft pads.
 This brand is the standard used at all Ford service centers.
 You’ll find BRSD-1414 ceramic pads on F-150s, Lincolns, and a number of other popular vehicles.

 Not much else has to be said about this company, except the fact that when you own a Ford, you should always consider OEM Motorcraft pads.